ruggeri/tech-notes/math/fourier/11-limits-to-the-fourier-mass-decomposition.md

 But can we detect when a function isn't such a sum?

 Certainly if $\int_{-t}^{t} f(x) \conj{f(x)} dx$ grows too quickly in `t`.
-That grows only linearly for any sinusoidal.
+The length traveled grows only linearly in `t` for any sinusoidal.
 Even if the Fourier transform *did* converge for all `\omega`, certainly the reconstruction could not approach the original in L2 norm.

 I kind of suspect that it should work for any `f` with an L2 norm that grows slowly enough.
 I think the fundamental question would be: if its